JoVictorNunes/country-autocomplete/README.md

 ## Prop

-You must pass a function to the AutocompleteCountry components's `callback` prop.
+You must pass a function to the AutocompleteCountry component's `callback` prop.
 The function is called and receives a string as single argument that represents the current country every time the user changes the input value.

 *callback*: **Function(country: string) => any**